ietf-wg-cellar/flac-specification/flac.md

 `u(36)`  | Total samples in stream.
 'Samples' means inter-channel sample, i.e. one second of 44.1 kHz audio will have 44100 samples regardless of the number of channels.
 A value of zero here means the number of total samples is unknown.
 `u(128)` | MD5 signature of the unencoded audio data.
 This allows the decoder to determine if an error exists in the audio data even when the error does not result in an invalid bitstream.
 A value of `0` signifies that the value is not known.

 The minimum block size is excluding the last block of a FLAC file, which may be smaller.
 If the minimum block size is equal to the maximum block size, the file contains a fixed block size stream.
-Note that the actual maximum block size might be smaller than the maximum block size listed in the streaminfo block, and the actual smallest block size excluding the last block might be larger than the minimum block size listed in the streaminfo block.
+Note that in case of a stream with a variable blocksize, the actual maximum block size MAY be smaller than the maximum block size listed in the streaminfo block, and the actual smallest block size excluding the last block MAY be larger than the minimum block size listed in the streaminfo block.
 This is because the encoder has to write these fields before receiving any input audio data, and cannot know beforehand what block sizes it will use, only between what bounds these will be chosen.

 FLAC specifies a minimum block size of 16 and a maximum block size of 65535, meaning the bit patterns corresponding to the numbers 0-15 in the minimum block size and maximum block size fields are invalid.